 Stop with the blue light, start with the red

 The human body is a machine, and it runs on a schedule; specifically, a roughly 24-hour cycle called a circadian rhythm.
 The human body evolved to take advantage of daylight and rest at night, so when it gets dark, the body produces melatonin to begin the process of falling asleep.
 Before the advent of electricity, it was easy to stick to the schedule, but these days light is easy to come by, especially given all the various screens people like to look at.
-Watching Netflix on your computer before bed, or maybe just browsing Instagram on your phone, may seem like harmless fun, but those screens emit blue light that tricks your body into thinking it’s still daytime, suppressing melatonin.
+Watching Netflix on your tablet before bed, or maybe just browsing Instagram on your phone, may seem like harmless fun, but those screens emit blue light that tricks your body into thinking it’s still daytime, suppressing melatonin.

 The surest way to prevent light from screwing with your circadian rhythm is to simply avoid it altogether — no more Reddit before bed! — but that can be a tall order for a lot of people.
 There are a few items that can help, though.
 If you absolutely need to be on your computer in the hours before you go to bed, blue light blocker glasses can reduce the impact of LED screens on the body’s circadian rhythm, as shown in a 2015 study by the Society for Adolescent Health and Medicine.